park9140/promise-it-wont-hurt/exercises/reject_a_promise/problem.md

 ## Task

-Use `q` again to create a promise.
+Use es6 `Promise` again to create a promise.

 Create a function to print `error.message` using `console.log`.
 Pass this function as a rejection handler to the `then` method of your promise.